Robotics coding camp December 2023

 A transformative STEM education program for rural kids in western Kenya

-This project supports the resourcing and delivery of a three-week coding camp at the Akili STEMarts Academy.
+This project supported the resourcing and delivery of a three-week coding camp at the Akili STEMarts Academy.
 Funding will be used to purchase a range of coding robots for students at various ages and stages of learning, as well as educator capacity building in contemporary STEM teaching approaches.

 About the project